 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 The Hidden Coastline of Whalers Way is a guest post written by Chris from Chris & Laura Travels.
 Chris and Laura are Australia’s Top Australian and Canadian Adventure Travel duo.
 A real couple doing cool stuff in a responsible way.
 They want people to have thrilling and beautiful experiences, that keep them excited, curious and connected to life itself.

-Hidden from the main road, locked behind a closed gate and far enough away from the public eye that you find yourself immersed in natural, untouched and peaceful nature.
+Hidden from the main road, locked behind a closed gate on privately owned land, whalers Way is far enough away from the public eye that you find yourself immersed in natural, untouched and peaceful nature.

 Finding Whalers Way

 Whalers’ Way is often stumbled upon through chance or recommendations from others.

 Despite being lesser known, it is a noteworthy drive that caught our attention after a visit to the Port Lincoln Visitor Information Centre – which we highly recommend as a starting point for your Port Lincoln explorations.

 Others stumble across this hidden beauty through their travels of exploring Port Lincoln and beyond.
 Asides from the obvious great White shark cage dive and seal swim in the bay, Port Lincoln has held the buried treasure of Whalers Way for a long time.